vittorioromeo/quakevr/README.md

 * `vr_world_scale` - 1: Size of the player compared to normal quake character.
 * `vr_floor_offset` - -16: height (in Quake units) of the player's origin off the ground (probably not useful to change)
 * `vr_snap_turn` - 0: If 0, smooth turning, otherwise the size in degrees of each snap turn.
-* `vr_joystick_yaw_multi` - 1.0: Adjusts turn speed when using VR controllers, suggested 2.0-3.0
+* `vr_turn_speed` - 1.0: Adjusts turn speed when using VR controllers, suggested 2.0-3.0
-* `vr_joystick_axis_deadzone` - 0.25: Deadzone value for joysticks, suggested 0.1-0.2
-* `vr_joystick_axis_exponent` - 1.0: Exponent for axis input, suggested 2.0.
-Larger numbers increase the 'low speed' portion of the movement range, numbers under 1.0: decrease it, 1.0 is linear response.
-2.0 makes it easier to make fine adjustments at low speed
-* `vr_joystick_deadzone_trunc` - 1 If enabled (value 1) then minimum movement speed will be given by the deadzone value, so it will be impossible to move at speeds below the deadzone value.
-When disabled (value 0) movement speed will ramp up from complete standstill to maximum speed while above the deadzone, so any speed is possible.
-Suggest setting to 0 to disable

 ### Weapon Offsets